 During the public comment period, Metro invited comments and feedback from members of the public, community and business organizations, regional advisory committees, agency partners and policymakers.
-There were a variety of resources available to review and platforms to provide feedback and comments:
+There were a variety of resources available for review and several platforms available for submitting feedback and comments:

 - Public review draft materials: The public review drafts of the 2023 RTP and High Capacity Transit Strategy and their appendices were posted on the 2023 RTP webpage at oregonmetro.gov/rtp.
 Supplemental materials were also posted to the webpage to provide interactive and accessible versions of these documents.
 Those materials included executive summaries of the 2023 RTP and High Capacity Transit Strategy and an interactive map and project list of the RTP investment priorities. - Online survey: An online survey provided brief overviews of key elements of the 2023 RTP, including the project list, new and updated policies and High Capacity Transit Strategy priorities.
-The survey invited feedback on whether these key elements of the plan will move the greater Portland's transportation system in the right direction.
-They survey also
+The survey invited feedback on whether the key elements of the plan will move the greater Portland's transportation system in the right direction.
+The survey also provided opportunities for open-ended feedback.
+Nearly 700 people responded to the online survey.